 The Christmas Tree Council of Nova Scotia

-The Christmas Tree Council of Nova Scotia is proud to present The Balsam Fir Forum that was developed and created for Christmas tree growers across North America.
+The Christmas Tree Council of Nova Scotia is proud to present The Christmas Tree Forum which was developed and created for Christmas tree growers across North America.

 CTCNS is also the founder of the “I Love Real Trees” movement and supporter of the Christmas Tree Promotion Board’s North American movement- “It’s Christmas Keep It Real”.

 CTCNS represents three regionally-based Christmas tree grower associations in Nova Scotia.
 They are The Lunenburg County Christmas Tree Producers’ Association (LCCTPA) serving the South Shore of Nova Scotia, The Cobequid Christmas Tree Producers’ Association (CCTPA) serving central Nova Scotia and The Northeastern Christmas Tree Association (NECTA) serving Northeastern Nova Scotia.

 The Council belongs to the Canadian Christmas Tree Growers Association, the National Christmas Tree Association (of the United States) and maintains close ties with our neighbouring provincial and state Christmas tree organization.

 Christmas Trees in Nova Scotia

 The iconic Balsam Fir Tree is desired and celebrated worldwide for its unique and memorable fragrance – a scent that is for many the very “aroma of Christmas.”

 Nova Scotia has roughly 1200 families producing an estimated 1 million balsam fir Christmas trees on 39,000 acres of land.
 Although Christmas comes but once a year, a lot of work goes into cultivating the perfect tree!